Information for Protected Characteristics

 The Equality and Human rights commission define sex as:

 “A man or a woman.”

-Women and men should not be treated unfairly because of their sex/gender, because they are married or because they are raising a family.
-Please find a breakdown of our general workforce information by sex/gender which is studied when recruitment and training decisions are analysed.
-A gender pay gap report and a breakdown of staff gender at a senior level is also included; the Equality Steering Group are currently considering any implications and possible recommendations to the Board.
+Women and men should not be treated unfairly because of their sex, because they are married or because they are raising a family.
+Please find a breakdown of our general workforce information by sex which is studied when recruitment and training decisions are analysed.
+A gender pay gap report and a breakdown of staff gender at a senior level is also included; the Equality and inclusion Committee are currently considering any implications and possible recommendations to the Board.